vacu9708/Tools-etc/Fundamental knowledge/UDP, TCP/readme.md

 * DNS

 # TCP (Transmission Control Protocol)
-TCP ensures the successful delibery of packets using handshakes, acknowledgments, flow control and congestion control<br>
+TCP ensures the ordered, reliable delibery of packets using handshakes, acknowledgments, flow control and congestion control.<br>
 1. A connection is established by a 3-way handshake
 2. Once a connection is established, TCP segments data into small packets to send.
 3. The connection is terminated by a 4-way handshake.